UPPMAX/UPPMAX-documentation/docs/naiss/ssh_key_use_tetralith.md

 - `-i .ssh/id_ed25519_nsc_login.pub`: the identity file, the public key's filename
 - `[username]@tetralith.nsc.liu.se`: your UPPMAX username, for example `x_svesv@tetralith.nsc.liu.se`

-After this, you can login to Tetralith without specifying a password
+After this, you can login to Tetralith without specifying a password.

+You will still be asked a TOTP ('Verification code').
+Use the 2FA for NSC Tetralith for this :+1:

 ## Troubleshooting